Things like autoimmune diseases, surgery, and radiation treatment can all keep your thyroid gland from making the right amount of thyroid hormone.

 - Hodgkin's disease or lymphoma (cancer of the lymph system)

 A bacterial or viral infection can make your thyroid gland swell.
 You may hear your doctor call this thyroiditis.
-The damaged thyroid leaks hormone into your blood.
+The damaged thyroid leaks hormones into your blood.
 That causes your thyroid hormone level to rise briefly.
 Once that hormone gets used, your levels will drop back to normal.

 Low levels from thyroiditis usually don't last long because the gland hasn't been permanently damaged.